The Best 50 Amp Rv Plug To Buy

-If this sounds like something important for your life as an RV owner, keep reading below where we'll go over everything from installation tips through maintenance recommendations after using these accessories for years at home or on vacation (or both).
+If this sounds like something important for your life as an RV owner, keep reading below where I'll go over everything from installation tips through maintenance recommendations after using these accessories for years at home or on vacation (or both).

 What is an rv plug?

 A plug is a connector that allows you to connect to an electric power source.
 The plug head, or male end of the plug, connects with the receptacle, or female end of the receptacle.

 What to know before buying a 50-amp RV plug?

 StayWhen you're choosing a 50-amp RV plug, there are some things to consider.
 First and foremost, it's important to know what all the features mean so you can find the right one for your needs.

 The first thing to look at when determining how many amps your RV needs is the size of your generator.
 The generator provides electricity for everything in the RV.
 The more electricity it has available, the more appliances you can use at one time without

 overloading them.
 Therefore, a larger generator equals more amps needed.

 If your generator is rated at 2300 watts and you only plan on using one 1200 watt appliance at a time then 2300/1200=2 amps per item used.
 If two items are used simultaneously then 4 amps are required (2 items x 2 amps).

 - How many circuits do I need?